 Sustainable Business Network of Greater Boston (SBN) has a mission of engaging business and community leaders in building economies that are green, local, and fair.

 An essential component of a strong economy is a vibrant and diverse local food system.
 SBN has made strengthening the Massachusetts and New England food system a top priority and has formed a Local Food Committee to lead SBN’s work.

 The most important objective of the Boston Local Food Festival is to increase accessibility and availability of healthy local food for all.
-Massachusetts eaters of all ages, races, and socioeconomic levels will see, taste, and appreciate the variety of healthy, delicious food choices that local specialty crops and products make available to them in their own backyard.
+Massachusetts eaters of all ages, races and socioeconomic levels will see, taste, and appreciate the variety of healthy, delicious food choices that local specialty crops and products made available to them in their own backyard.

 Definition of Local

 We define local food as Massachusetts grown and produced as the first preference and then expanding beyond the state to Connecticut, Maine, New Hampshire, Rhode Island, and Vermont in New England.
 Local also includes local and independent food producers and entrepreneurs.